 Engineering specifications usually accompany a CAD document, and could be part of a 30%, 60% or a 100% submittal.
-These submittals are mandated by the individual task managers and will also include a hardcopy for distribution purposes.
-The electronic version of the specifications can be transmitted via e-mail to the respective Task Manager and will be included in the final Task File CD, as specified above.
+These submittals are mandated by the individual task

 At the bid-set submittal, a CD must accompany the submitted hardcopy documents.
 This CD will contain the electronic format of the specifications.
 This CD is in addition to any pertaining CAD document which will be delivered separately.